Holding Periods: Measuring the Inverse of Money Velocity from Transaction Records: Average holding period of money

-The transfer velocity of money is conventionally defined using an identity similar to that expressing the quantity theory of money.
-The total flow of money, $F_T$, over a period of time, $T_0 < t < T_1$, is related to the amount of money in circulation, $M$, and its average transfer velocity, $V$.
-Equation~\ref{eqn:flow} describes the familiar relation.
-We include the duration $T = T_1 - T_0$ in our formulation, explicitly, so that both $F_T$ and $M$ are amounts denoted in units of currency.
+The transfer velocity of money is conventionally defined using an identity similar to a quantity equation.
+The total transfer volume or the total flow of money, $F_T$, in a time window, $t_0 < t < t_1$, is related to the amount of money in circulation, $M$, and its aggregate transfer velocity, $V$.
+Eqn.~\ref{eqn:flow} describes the familiar relation.
+We include the length of time $\Delta t = t_1 - t_0$ in our formulation, explicitly, so that both $F_T$ and $M$ are amounts denoted in units of currency.
+The scale of $V$ can be defined, implicitly, such that $\Delta t = 1$.

-The transfer velocity can also be defined using the concept of a ``holding time.''
-Denoted $\tau$, holding times are the durations between when accounts receive and re-transact particular units of money.
-The average transfer velocity can be found by integrating over the probability distribution of holding times for the money in the system, denoted $P(\tau)$~\citep[][Eqn.
-8]{wang_circulation_2003}.
-Equation~\ref{eqn:velocity} expresses this in our notation.
+The transfer velocity can also be defined using the concept of a ``holding period.''
+Denoted $\uptau$, holding periods are the durations between when accounts receive and re-transact particular units of money. \cite[][Eqn.
+4]{wang_circulation_2003} define $P(\uptau)$ as the probability density for a given unit of money being used in a transaction after an interval of $\uptau$.
+This could be considered a waiting time distribution with respect to the units of money.
+Integrating over this distribution is to consider all units of money at a snapshot in time, allowing an expression for the transfer velocity \parencite[][Eqn.
+8]{wang_circulation_2003}:

-These two definitions rest on remarkably similar assumptions.
-Formalized in the language of stochastic processes, Equation~\ref{eqn:velocity} holds in the case of a transaction process in a stationary state, that is, where $P(\tau)$ is independent of $t$~\citep{wang_circulation_2003}.
-Equation~\ref{eqn:flow} assumes $M$ is fixed, and stationarity is the condition under which $M$ can be readily approximated by its time-average~\citep{mbiti_home_2013}.
-Equation~\ref{eqn:flow_generalized} formulates a generalized version of the expression for $F_T$ without this assumption, that is, where both $M$ and $P(\tau)$ are functions also of $t$, cf.~\citet[][Eqn.
-7]{wang_circulation_2003}.
-Equation~\ref{eqn:flow_dist} expresses the money flow generated by the fraction of money that participates in exchange after a period $\tau$, cf.~\citet[][Eqn.
-6]{wang_circulation_2003}.

-Using this notation, we can define the average period after which money participates in exchange.
-This is the average held duration over the period $T_0 < t < T_1$, denoted as $\bar{\tau}_T$ in Equation~\ref{eqn:duration_dist}.